Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 Pros

-• High loan amounts: You can borrow up to $50,000 through Prosper.
-Other P2P lending apps don’t offer that much, and you will only get a few hundred dollars with a cash advance app.
+• Higher loan amounts: You can borrow up to $50,000 through Prosper.
+Other P2P lending apps don't offer that much, and you will only get a few hundred dollars with a cash advance app.

 • You only need a 600 credit score: Many other lenders request higher credit scores, making it more difficult to get financing.